webpack/concord/README.md

   * server (node.js)
   * browser plugin
   * standalone GUI app (node-webkit, atom-shell)
-* Allow the application using the moodles to specify/override how different module types are handled. i. e.
+* Allow the application using the concords to specify/override how different module types are handled. i. e.
   * images as DataUrl or as file
   * stylesheets inlined or as separate file
   * code/template/images minimized or with SourceMap